 1. Harry Potter and the Prisoner of Azkaban

-Harry Potter and the Prisoner of Azkaban is ranked first on the list and it is undoubtedly one of the best movies on Netflix.
+Harry Potter and the Prisoner of Azkaban is ranked first on the list and it is undoubtedly one of the best films on Netflix UK.
 What makes this movie different are epic action scenes, intriguing narratives, and bold new characters.
 The introduction of new characters such as Professor Remus Lupin (David Thewlis) and Sirius Black is the best aspect of this film (Gary Oldman).

 Azkaban is also the film in which Radcliffe, Grint, and Watson truly develop as performers and begin to carve out a path for themselves as these characters.

 And, once the great Richard Harris died, Cuaron and his team had the terrible chore of recasting Dumbledore, but Michael Gambon takes up the mantle admirably—his performance neither seeks to mimic Harris’ nor dishonors the actor’s earlier characterization.

 Prisoner of Azkaban is an outstanding installment in the series, and while the Harry Potter series would go on to produce more exceptional films in the years to come, Cuaron’s picture will remain the creative pinnacle of one of the most fulfilling cinema series of all time.
 The Prisoner of Azkaban is pure enchantment, at the risk of sounding cliched.